kevinwheeler/algo_test_script/README.txt

 README

+Credit to Renato Recio for originally making this script.

+I only changed it to also use the new tests (16? to 27)

 NOTE: If your program takes longer than 1 second to run, please run the slower version (./testslow) This version will take 1 minute and 30 seconds to complete